Yuksom: Biodiversity festival

-As a sequel to the above efforts by the local community, a biodiversity festival was held at Yuksom for one day, the first of its kind to be held in Sikkim, by KCC and the Forest Department of Government of Sikkim.
-The objective of the festival was to create awareness among the people of the villages to conserve cultural and natural heritage.
-This festival was attended by 200 villagers and also some foreign tourists.
-The focus of the festival was on pictorial exhibitions of the natural biodiversity setting and cultural heritage of the Rathong Chuu valley, the steps taken to preserve and conserve the biosphere, interest of ecotourism in the valley along the trek route Yuksom Dzongri through the Khangchendzonga National Park, diverse exhibits relating to medicine, and Khecheopalri Lake pollution and actions for its preservation, effects of deforestation and need to preserve forest wealth.
+Following local conservation efforts, a one-day biodiversity festival was held at Yuksom by the KCC and the Forest Department of Government of Sikkim.
+The festival, described as the first of its kind in Sikkim, aimed to raise awareness among villagers about conserving cultural and natural heritage.
+It was attended by 200 villagers and some foreign tourists.
+The festival focused on pictorial exhibitions of the natural biodiversity and cultural heritage of the Rathong Chuu valley, conservation measures, and ecotourism along the Yuksom–Dzongri trekking route through the Khangchendzonga National Park.
+It also covered medicinal plants, pollution at Khecheopalri Lake and preservation measures, and the effects of deforestation and the need to preserve forest resources.

-A Tibetan Buddhist monastery, Dubdi Monastery, is located in the area and with the smaller Mallu Monastery.
-Established in 1701,the Dubdi Monastery is the oldest monastery in Sikkim and is located at the top of a hill about an hour's walk from Yuksom.
-It was also known as the Hermit's Cell after its reclusive founder Lhatsun Namkha Jigme.
+Dubdi Monastery, a Tibetan Buddhist monastery, is located near Yuksom, along with the smaller Mallu Monastery.
+Established in 1701, the Dubdi Monastery is the oldest monastery in Sikkim and is located on a hill about an hour's walk from Yuksom.
+It was also known as the Hermit's Cell, after its reclusive founder, Lhatsun Namkha Jigme.